Online Payments

 Trent Fowler

-As more of the economy moves online, law firms must adapt in order to serve present and future clients.
+As more of the economy moves online, law firms must adapt in order to serve clients’ evolving payment preferences.
 A crucial part of this adaptation is being able to accept electronic payments.
+According to the LawPay and MyCase 2024 Legal Industry Report, which surveyed over 2,600 legal professionals, 78% of law firms are accepting online payments via credit/debit cards.
+This number is expected to grow.

 As the popularity of electronic payments has grown, so too has the number of methods for how lawyers get paid.